sergibarroso/wireguard-vpn-setup/README.md

 apt remove -y apt remove wpasupplicant wireless-tools wireless-regdb hostapd iw crda
 ```

+### Reverse SSH

+In case the Wireguard box sits behind a NAT firewall and you can't control port forwarding rules you can setup a reverse SSH tunnel.

+I personally use sidedoor, which is an easy way to setup and maintain SSH tunnels, just follow the official documentation [here](https://github.com/daradib/sidedoor)

 # References

 In orther to build this how to I've used several references, from blogs, to other how-to to man pages.